 Fire Safety Training Programs

 Walmart has been working across the apparel industry to improve fire safety education in Bangladesh.
-Through our participation in the Bangladesh Buyers Forum, Walmart has collaborated with 18 other brands to create a training program to increase fire safety awareness among our suppliers and their employees in garment factories.
-With an expected reach to over 3,000 exporting garment factories in Bangladesh, the BGMEA and BKMEA are providing training for factory management on the use of the films as educational tools.
+Through our participation in the Alliance for Bangladesh Worker Safety, we have collaborated with other brands to create and implement a training program to increase fire safety awareness among our suppliers and their employees in garment factories.
+This Alliance training program has trained representatives from over 400 factories who returned to their factories to train more than 600,000 workers.
+In addition, Walmart has engaged Bureau Veritas to conduct fire safety training programs at more than 200 factories reaching an additional estimated 330,000 workers.

 Ongoing Stakeholder Engagement